 As expected our capital ratios have strengthened with Common Equity Tier one ratio of 13.5% as at 30 June 2020 compared to 12.7% at December 2019 and 12.8% at the same point last year.
 Our overall leverage ratio was 10.3% (December 2019: 9.8% and June 2019: 9.5%) and the total capital ratio was 15.9% (December 2019: 15.0% and June 2019: 15.2%).
-When taking account of the 2019 interim dividend, the CET 1 and total capital ratios for the period to 30 June 2019 would be 12.6% and 15.0% respectively.

 When considering our capital ratios it remains important to note that as at 30 June 2020 the residual contractual average life of the Group's assets was less than two years.
 This dynamic means the Group can react rapidly and efficiently to sudden changes in market conditions.
-This has been the case in the second guarter when we boosted capital ratios by contracting consumer lending and continuing to generate profits.
+This has been the case in the second quarter when we boosted capital ratios by contracting consumer lending and continuing to generate profits.
 In just the same way as the lending balances can be quickly degeared, these can be quickly grown as lending conditions and risk adjusted yields improve.
 These ratios also take account of the capital relief provided in respect of IFRS 9 provision increases, as explained more fully on page 24.